 A forex exchange spot, also known ans FX spot, is one of many financial instruments created for forex trading.
 (Examples of other financial instruments used for FX trading are the FX exchange option and the FX exchange forward.)

-The exchange rate used in an foreign exchange spot transaction is called spot exchange rate.
+The exchange rate used in a foreign exchange spot transaction is called the spot exchange rate.

-On the forex market, FX spot transactions are very common and they tend to make up roughly a third of all FX transaction within a given year.
-Major players within the forex trade typically use DirektDetta for FX spot transaction.
-Others, including individual hobby FX traders, normally use an a electronic trading platform made available by a broker that will make a profit on each transaction.
+On the forex market, FX spot transactions are very common and they tend to make up roughly a third of all FX transactions within a given year.
+Major players within the forex trade typically use DirektDetta for FX spot transactions.
+Others, including individual hobby FX traders, normally use an electronic trading platform made available by a broker that will make a profit on each transaction.